KitchReeves/azure-network-protocols/README.md

 ![image](https://github.com/KitchReeves/azure-network-protocols/assets/158783649/92237819-d0f6-45b0-9c83-e5fe872be516)

-Step 4 Open Powershell and wireshark, then filer for ICMP traffic on wireshark.
+Step 4 Open Powershell and wireshark, then filter for ICMP traffic on wireshark.
 Ping the Private IP of the Ubuntu VM2 and observe the ICMP traffic

 ![image](https://github.com/KitchReeves/azure-network-protocols/assets/158783649/a6be752e-0e3a-4a60-ab1a-4c25ae2a1271)